 Will there be a Live Stream for the Ceremonies?

-There will be a live stream link for the University Commencement Ceremony which will be posted on the commencement website on December 15, 2023 at 10am.
+There will be a live stream link for the University Commencement Ceremony which will be posted on the commencement website on May 8, 2026 at 10:00AM.

 There will not be a live stream or recording for the individual college recognition ceremonies unless otherwise communicated by the individual college/department.